CentOS-PaaS-SIG/linchpin/docs/source/includes/cli_opts_args.rst

   * ``--config`` (``-c``) to specify an alternate configuration file
   * ``--workspace`` (``-w``) to specify an alternate workspace

-For an explanation of all of the available arguments and options, see :doc:`linchpin_cli`
+For an explanation of all of the available arguments and options, see :doc:`../gs/linchpin_cli`

 ..
 FIXME:: Add reference to linchpin_cli